fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * How is it used as a programming pattern?
   * How do typeclasses help this abstraction style?
   * What are the pros and cons of using typeclasses while building the abstraction?
+  * What role does it have in testing?

 #### Resources